Vampiro: Consejo Mundial de Lucha Libre (1991–1998)

-Real life feud with Konnan

 While working in Mexico, Vampiro began a real-life feud with fellow CMLL headliner Konnan.
 Konnan had been the top star in the promotion prior to Vampiro's arrival and did not take well to his superstardom.
 The feud stems from Vampiro being offered a part in a Mexican soap opera, when the producers ended up changing their mind at the last minute as they learned that his command of the Spanish language was poor.
 They went with Konnan - a fluent Spanish speaker, instead.
 Vampiro considered that Konnan had sabotaged his chance to parlay his ring success into mainstream stardom, as Konnan did become a mainstream star in Mexico as a result of the role.
 The rivalry lasted for several years until the two resolved their differences whilst working in WCW, where they became business associates.

 Universal Wrestling Association (1991–1993, 1995)

 On October 19, 1991, Vampiro would team up with Villano III to defeat Dos Caras and El Canek in a CMLL and UWA joint promotion event.
 In 1991 he would continue to take part in CMLL and UWA joint promotion events and in 1992 he debuted for Universal Wrestling Association in a single promotion setting.
 On January 31, 1993, Vampiro defeated El Canek in a two out of three falls match to become the UWA World Heavyweight Champion.
 He would defend his Championship over the course of 1993 in both single promotion and joint promotion events.
 He would lose the championship to El Canek on December 19, 1993, holding the championship for almost a year, this would also be his last match for UWA.

 He returned for an appearance on September 8, 1995 in a tag match just before the promotion went under.